 Remember having to report back about your first poop after baby?

 Round two will come with a renewed confidence and a legit feeling of not giving any fucks at who sees what.
+I was lucky to have two unmedicated childbirth’s and both times required me to be basically fully naked in front of a room full of strangers.
+Round two was easier to handle.

 This is the true gift of motherhood.